-Lauren is an experienced associate solicitor in the clinical negligence department at Leigh Day.
+Lauren is an experienced senior associate solicitor in the clinical negligence department at Leigh Day.

 Lauren advises on a wide range of cases.
-She has a particular interest in spinal injury claims, amputation claims, birth injury claims, claims involving surgical errors and fatal claims.
-Lauren also represents families in inquests.
+She has a particular interest in brain injury claims, amputation claims, birth injury claims, claims involving surgical errors and fatal claims.
+Lauren also assists families with inquest preparation and representation.

 Some of her cases include:

-- Securing compensation for a woman who suffered serious injuries after routine surgery to remove her gall bladder
+- Representing the family of a woman who died following routine surgery to remove a gall stone.

-- Acting for the family of a man who died because of a delay in diagnosing and treating sepsis
+- Acting for a man who suffered paralysis because of a delay in diagnosing spinal abscess.

-- Obtaining damages for a client who required a below-knee amputation because of failure to treat a foot ulcer
+- Obtaining damages for a mother who experienced a still birth because of a failure to offer induction of labour.

 Recent high value settlements